jojozhuang/jojozhuang.github.io/_note/my-space/frequently-used-commands.md

 * `l` - show the file name, not the result itself.
 * `/` - starting at the root of your machine.

-### 4. Open Finder of Current Directory from Command Line in MacOS
+### 4. Open Finder of Current Directory from Command Line in macOS
 ```sh
 open .
 ```